rnanosaur/rnanosaur.github.io/_docs/04-expansion-board.md

 This expansion board is a simple connector for oleds and motor controller and works taking the power from the Power bank and power up the robot passing from a slide switch.

-More detail are available on NanoSaur expansion board schematic.
+More detail are available on nanosaur expansion board schematic.

-{% include figure image_path="/assets/docs/expansion-board/Expansion board-Schematic.svg" alt="Nanosaur schematic expansion board" caption="NanoSaur schematic expansion board" %}
+{% include figure image_path="/assets/docs/expansion-board/Expansion board-Schematic.svg" alt="Nanosaur schematic expansion board" caption="nanosaur schematic expansion board" %}

-**:floppy_disk: Download** the NanoSaur expansion board [**nanosaur-schematic.pdf**](https://github.com/rnanosaur/nanosaur-exp-board/releases/latest/download/nanosaur-schematic.pdf)
+**:floppy_disk: Download** the nanosaur expansion board [**nanosaur-schematic.pdf**](https://github.com/rnanosaur/nanosaur-exp-board/releases/latest/download/nanosaur-schematic.pdf)
 {: .notice--success}

 # Assembly PCB